-Although all of the deficiency symptoms of boron are not fully understood, it is known that boron deficiency might result in the abnormal metabolism of calcium and magnesium.
-Some of the other symptoms include hyperthyroidism, sex hormone imbalance, osteoporosis, arthritis and neural malfunction.
+Although all of the deficiency symptoms of boron are not fully understood, it is predicted that this deficiency might result in the following:

 Health Benefits of Boron

 It is simple to include boron in the daily diet, more specifically a diet that is primarily rich in plant-based options such as fruits, vegetables, grains, legumes, and nuts.
 Some of its benefits include the following: